SpaghettDev/SongPreview/ABOUT.md

     - idk bruh

 The snippet is fetched and downloaded on button click, then it is cached until the next game launch, where it is deleted.
+If the song isn't able to be downloaded, or FMOD (the game's audio engine) isn't able to play the snippet, the preview button will become gray and unlickable.